Weeping Fig (Ficus benjamina) Indoor Care, Propagation, common Problems & Solutions

 Origin

-Ficus benjamina is native to Asia and Australia.
+Ficus benjamina is native to Asia and Australia and is among the popular tropical foliage plants ideal for any space.
 In its native habitat, it produces small fruits favored by some birds like doves and pigeons.
 The ripe figs are orange-red and are edible.
-It is among the popular tropical foliage plants that you can grow in any space.

 Size

-Weeping Fig can grow to a height of 6 feet when grown indoors but in the natural habitat it grows into a large tree about 20-30 feet tall.
-It is one of the best tree-like plants for the home and other suitable spaces.
+Weeping Fig can grow to a height of 6 feet when grown indoors but in the natural habitat it grows into a large tree about 20-30 feet tall placing it among the best tree-like plants for the home and other suitable spaces.

 Flower